 And if you are going to pick a day to publish a blog post, Monday and Thursday are the best days according to Hubspot, who analyzed 170,000 blogs.

-If you want to publish blog posts during other days or times, that’s fine, but you won’t get as much traction compared to if you posted it during optimum days/times.
+If you want to publish blog posts during other days or times, that’s fine, but you won’t get as much traction as you would if you posted them during optimum days/times.
 One way to solve this is to start scheduling your blog posts like I do.

 Time your social promotions

-If you are trying to get the most retweets, 5pm EST is when you should tweet out your blog posts.
-Because 6% of all of the retweets on Twitter happen during 5pm EST.
+If you are trying to get the most re-tweets, 5 pm EST is when you should tweet your blog posts.
+It’s because 6% of all of the re-tweets on Twitter happen during 5 pm EST.

 Time your emails

-Just because you are publishing your blog posts during the mornings on Monday and Thursday it doesn’t mean you should be sending out emails during those times.
+Just because you are publishing your blog posts during the mornings on Mondays and Thursdays doesn’t mean you should be sending out emails during those times.

-Funny enough, emails have the highest open rates during the weekends.
-And they have the highest click-through rates at 6am EST. Who would have thought that people prefer to read emails at 6am on the weekend?
+Funny enough, emails have the highest open rates on the weekends.
+And they have the highest click-through rates at 6 am EST. Who would have thought that people prefer to read emails at 6 am on the weekend?

-On the same token you have to control how many emails you are sending out because if you send too many you’ll notice that you’ll get a lot more complaints compared to if you only sent out a few.
+By the same token, you have to control the number of emails you are sending out because if you send too many, you’ll notice that you’ll get a lot more complaints than if you were sending only a few.

 Ask your readers

-With all of the traffic you have coming from the social web, you should have enough readers where you can do creative things, like survey them.
+With all of the traffic you have coming from the social web, you should have enough readers to gather information from.
+You can start doing creative things like surveying them.
 For example, I’ve surveyed you on numerous occasions on how I can improve Quick Sprout and what topics you want me to blog about.

 Here are some of the responses you gave me.

-Just look at the image above, within weeks of starting the Crazy Egg blog, my business partner and I were able to take it from 0 visitors to 9000 in less than 1 month because we follow the rules above.
+Just look at the image above.
+Within weeks of starting the Crazy Egg blog, my business partner and I were able to take it from 0 visitors to 9,000 in less than 1 month because we followed the rules above.

-Do you know of any other tips or tricks to sky rocketing your blog’s popularity?
+Do you know of any other tips or tricks to skyrocket your blog’s popularity?